 Daughter Clara May Emerick (1871-1954) was born on Christmas Eve 1870 in Mt.
 Savage near Cumberland, Allegany County, MD.
 She appears to have been twice-wed.

-The pair together bore these known children -- Robert Walsh, Mary Clausner, Russell Walsh and Alfred Walsh.
+The pair together bore these known children -- William Henry Walsh, Mary E. Clausner, Robert Chadwick Walsh Sr., Sarah Alice Hebenthal, Louisa Emma Cunningham, Russell Walsh and Alfred Walsh.

 The family lived in Mount Pleasant, Westmoreland County, where Robert earned a living as a fire boss in the coal mines of H.C.
 Frick Coke Company.
 The couple appears to have divorced by 1920.